Same-sign trileptons as a signal of sneutrino lightest supersymmetric partlcle

-The primary cause of inevitable SS3L in the scenarios discussed above is the fact that the ${\tilde \nu}_L$ states are close in mass to the charged sleptons (${\tilde l}_L$), as dictated by $SU(2)_L$ invariance.
+SS3L is inevitable in the scenarios discussed above, because the ${\tilde \nu}_L$ states are close in mass to the charged sleptons (${\tilde l}_L$), as dictated by $SU(2)_L$ invariance.
 The latter (leaving aside the staus and their mixing) are slightly more massive, mainly because of D-term contributions.
 Therefore, if the lightest (gaugino-like) neutralino is the next massive state in the spectrum, it decays either to a charged slepton and an anti-lepton (or to its conjugate state) or to the left-sneutrino(s) and a neutrino, with comparable branching ratios. ${\tilde l}_L$ undergoes three-body decays, producing the corresponding sneutrino and two soft-jets or a soft lepton and a neutrino.
-The soft leptons, if produced at all, do not mostly survive the event selection criteria.
+The soft leptons do not mostly survive the event selection criteria.
 Thus all SUSY cascades resulting in the lightest neutralino lead to two leptons in about half of the cases.
-The Majorana nature of neutralinos causes these two leptons to be of the same time in one-fourth of such events.
+The Majorana nature of neutralinos causes these two leptons to be of the same type in half the cases among such events.
 Further, a third lepton of the same sign can come from cascades, via either a top quark or a chargino.
-Thus one has three (or even four) leptons of the same sign.\footnote{This leaves out the pathological situation where the lighter chargino is decoupled and the lighter stop is so close to to ${\chi^0_1}$ that it decays only into $c {\chi^0_1}$.}
+Thus one has three (or even four) leptons of the same sign.\footnote{This leaves out the situation where the lighter chargino is decoupled and the lighter stop is so close to to ${\chi^0_1}$ that it decays only into $c {\chi^0_1}$.}